Our Leadership

 Bachelor degrees, Biology (Honours in Neurobiology, College of Medicine) and Economics, University of Vermont

-Dr Scott Bringans, Head of Research
+Dr Scott Bringans, Chief Scientific Officer

 Scott is responsible for all Research areas within Proteomics International.
 This involves oversight of Biomarker discovery and development projects encompassing PromarkerD, PI’s predictive test for diabetic nephropathy.
 Alongside the biomarker research program is the development and implementation of novel methods for examining biological systems (particularly venoms) for discovery of novel therapeutic peptides where genomic/ proteomic information is unavailable or incomplete.
 He also leads the development of new chromatographic and mass spectrometric methods for handling of complex biological samples for analysis and investigation.